No description available

 export ADMIN_PASSWORD=aVerySecurePassword123!

-: (Optional, recommended if Admin UI enabled) Secret used to sign session cookies.
+SESSION_SECRET: (Optional, recommended if Admin UI enabled) Secret used to sign session cookies.
 If not set, a default, less secure secret is used, and a warning is issued.
-A secure secret is automatically generated and saved to config/.session_secret
+A secure secret is automatically generated and saved to config/.session_secret on first run if not provided via environment variable.

 # Recommended: Generate a strong secret (e.g., openssl rand -hex 32)